-- Help update the school's medical condition policy. - Know which children have a medical condition and whether they have special educational needs because of their condition. - Ensure if a child has an Education Health and Care Plan (EHCP) their medical conditions are linked and become a part of this statutory document. - Be the key member or liaise with other staff to ensure children with medical conditions continue to make expected progress. - Ensure teachers make any necessary arrangements and reasonable adjustments if a child needs special consideration including access arrangements for exams or course work.
+- Support in updating the all school policies relating to SEND, inclusion and medical conditions. - Know which children have a medical condition and whether they have special educational needs because of their condition. - Ensure if a child has an Education Health and Care Plan (EHCP) their medical conditions are linked and become a part of this statutory document. - Be the key member or liaise with other staff to ensure children with medical conditions continue to make expected progress. - Ensure teachers make any necessary arrangements and reasonable adjustments if a child needs special consideration including access arrangements for exams or course work.

-Pastoral Support Staff:
+Teaching and Support Staff:

-The pastoral support staff at the school has the responsibility to:
+All teaching and support staff at the school have the responsibility to:

-- Help update the school's medical conditions policy. - Know which children have a medical condition and whether they have a special educational need because of their condition. - Monitor children's attendance and punctuality and consider additional support, and in consultation with the SENCO plan for this support. - Ensure all children with medical conditions are not excluded unnecessarily from activities they wish to take part in.
+- Know which children have a medical condition and whether they have a special educational need because of their condition. - Monitor children's attendance and punctuality and consider additional support, and in consultation with the SENCO plan for this support. - Ensure all children with medical conditions are not excluded unnecessarily from activities they wish to take part in.